South Dennis, Massachusetts

 South Dennis is a census-designated place (CDP) in the town of Dennis in Barnstable County, Massachusetts, United States.
-The population was 3,643 at the 2010 census, the most of the 5 CDPs in Dennis.
+The population was 3,643 at the 2010 census, the largest of the five CDPs in Dennis.

 Geography

-South Dennis is located on Cape Cod in the center of the town of Dennis at 41°42′21″N 70°9′45″W. It is bordered by the town of Brewster to the northeast, the town of Harwich to the southeast, the CDPs of Dennis Port to the south and West Dennis to the southwest, the town of Yarmouth to the west, and the CDPs of Dennis and East Dennis to the north.
+South Dennis is located on Cape Cod, in the center of the town of Dennis at 41°42′21″N 70°9′45″W. It is bordered by the town of Brewster to the northeast, the town of Harwich to the southeast, the CDPs of Dennis Port to the south and West Dennis to the southwest, the town of Yarmouth to the west, and the CDPs of Dennis and East Dennis to the north.